Small Cell Lung Cancer (SCLC) Tissue Samples

 Treatment of Small Cell Lung Cancer (SCLC)

-Following are some of the most commonly used medications for the treatment of patients with small cell lung cancer (SCLC):
+Following are some of the medications for SCLC:

 • Cisplatin (Platinol-AQ)